JoergFiedler/freebsd-build-server/README.md

 Requirements
 ------------

-This role is intent to be used with a fresh FreeBSD 11.0 install with some minor modifications.
+This role is intent to be used with a fresh FreeBSD install with some minor modifications.
 There is a Vagrant Box with providers for VirtualBox and EC2 you may use.
-I created [this Vagrant project](https://github.com/JoergFiedler/freebsd-build-machine) to create Virtualbox and EC2 machines.
+I created [this Vagrant project](https://github.com/JoergFiedler/freebsd-build-machine) to create VirtualBox and EC2 machines.

 Role Variables
 --------------

-##### poudriere_enable_s3
-When enabled, AWS S3 will be configured on the host using the following configuration parameters.
-Default: `'yes'`.

 ##### aws_default_region
 S3 region to use.
 Default: `''`.